 According to Toomasi, a lack of resources to manage possible oil spills are another concern.
 To mitigate the fear, WWF has proposed that the drilling company needs to drill a same-season relief well.
 If a spill occurs, the relief well can take the pressure off the main drill, thereby trying to minimise the damage.

 WWF has been working with local groups to monitor the effects on the ecosystem of the Arctic environment.
 "If you're not going to protect nature, you're not going to have a stable economy," says Miller.

-The Arctic is undergoing a profound change; it's “being fundamentally transformed through the acidification of the oceans, massive disruption to the ecosystem which affects the lives of people living there,” says Michael Byers.
-Exploiting the resources in the Canadian Arctic is a tightrope walk—it’s slow and deliberate—and each step is tricky.
+The Arctic is undergoing a profound change; it's "being fundamentally transformed through the acidification of the oceans, massive disruption to the ecosystem that affects the lives of people living there", says Michael Byers.
+Exploiting the resources in the Canadian Arctic is a tightrope walk – it's slow and deliberate, and each step is tricky.
 The communities are in favour of boosting their economy, but not at the cost of their environment and livelihood.

 Both Canada and Russia are claiming the North Pole as part of their territorial domain, if they are able to prove that the continental shelf from their country extends all the way up.
 The United Nations will be the governing body that will decide which country can claim the pole or whether it will remain international waters.

 But the concern over seabed mining and oil drilling is a serious one.
 "The ocean is like our farm.
 We rely on it for our living, for our food," explains Lootie Toomasi of the fishery alliance.
 But these farms in the Arctic Circle contain 30 percent of the world's oil and gas supply – and some of the largest mineral and metal deposits.